JSM2512/RAG-Assistant/README.md

 # 💬 LangChain RAG Chat App
-(LangChain + OpenAI + Groq + Streamlit + LangSmith)

 This is an easy-to-use Retrieval-Augmented Generation (RAG) chat app built with **LangChain**, **OpenAI**, **Groq**, **Streamlit**, and **LangSmith** for monitoring.

 Features include:
-- 💬 Conversing with powerful AI models from OpenAI or Groq
+- 💬 Conversing with powerful AI models.
 - 📄 Uploading PDFs or TXT files to provide custom knowledge
 - 🧠 Receiving precise, context-aware answers using document retrieval
 - 📊 Integrated LangSmith tracing for debugging and performance insights